angelomilan/ethereum-guides/GPU-cloud_mining.md

 * Click on "next" and you will be redirected to the **"add storage"** screen.
 As discussed in the previous step, we would need to use at least 8 GB, with 20+ GB recommended.
 Do not edit these settings unless you are comfortable about what you are doing.

 * Click on "next" and you will be redirected to the **"tag instance"** screen.
-We recommend not editing these settings.
+We recommend not to edit these settings.

 * Click on "next" and you will be redirected to the **"configure security group"** screen.
 It is important that you  upgrade the security settings and choose "My IP" under the tag "Source".
 By doing so, only you (i.e., your IP) will be able to launch the instance.
 Indeed, you do not want all the internet to be able to launch your instance!!